Code-Institute-Submissions/MyJSMilestoneProject/README.md

 Functions are working and game is fully playable.

 ### Testing Game Functions:
-1. Card flip - Tested by clicking on the card and card get flip over.
+1. Card flip - Tested by clicking on a card and the card flipped over.
-2. Matching - clicking two cards and if cards were match they stayed flipped and locked until the board restart
+2. Matching - when clicking two cards that match, they stay flipped and locked until the board restarts.
-3. Not a match - if both clicked cards are different they flipping back and still playable
+3. Not a match - if both clicked cards are different, they flip back and the game continues.
-4. Restart - while u complete the game , new window with massege is showing up and when u click ok its getting restart.
+4. Restart - when the game is finished, the player will be prompted to restart it by pressing "ok"

-## Contact Page:
+## Contact section:
-Whole page works without any problems ,Email will be sent if user type every point in the page.
+The whole section works correctly, an e-mail message will be sent if the user fills every field.
-1. Username: its the text type field where user have to write his name.
+1. Username: it is the text type field where the user has to write his/her name.
-2. Email: its the email type field where user have to write his email.
+2. Email: it is the e-mail type field where the user has to write his/her e-mail address.
-3. Phone: its the text type field for the user phone
+3. Phone: its the text type field for the user to insert his/her phone number.
-4. Message in this field user text the message to me
+4. Message: this field is for the user to type the message he/she wants the creator to receive.
-5. Alert is showing up when u text me and is telling u that text get sent , While text is sent u still will be at this page.
+5. A confirmation text will show up when the message is sent.
-Use the "Go Back" Navigator.
+ Once these steps are completed, the user can select the "Go Back" navigator.

 #Bugs:
-1. The biggest bug in my Projects is then i cannot separate my Css,Js from Html page . if i do this Css or Js which is separeted doasn´t work.
+1. The worst bug I usually find in my projects, is when I try to separate the CSS, HTML and Javascript files.
+If I do this, either CSS or JS files, do not work.

 # Code Validators:
 1. https://validator.w3.org/#validate_by_input - HTML validator: